Amazon RDS Oracle

 );

-GRANT SELECT, UPDATE, INSERT ON "streamkap_signal" TO STREAMKAP_USER;
+GRANT SELECT, UPDATE, INSERT, DELETE ON STREAMKAP_USER.STREAMKAP_SIGNAL TO STREAMKAP_USER;

 Streamkap Setup

-- Pluggable Database (optional, multi-tenant architecture only) - The pluggable database name
+• Database - The database name (single-tenant architecture)

 Frequently Asked Questions